Renowned Kodály music educator

 If the life and legacy of Sister Lorna inspired you to inquire more about the Holy Family College Kodály Summer Graduate Music Program, where she will be teaching this summer.
 Please click here for more information.

 Are you interested in learning more about the Kodály approach to music education?
-Holy Family College has compiled a free guide for you to get some in-depth insight into what exactly this unique approach to music education has to offer.
+Explore our free guide to learn more about what this unique approach to music education has to offer.